How to Cook Swiss Chard

 Chard is a great green to add to your menu and can be used a big range of recipes.
 See more chard recipes here!
 But today’s tutorial is hands-down the best Swiss Chard recipe for those of you who are new to cooking with this super green.

-• Swiss Chard: Of course, the star of the show in this recipe is Swiss chard!
+- Swiss Chard: Of course, the star of the show in this recipe is Swiss chard!
 You will need two large bunches of raw Swiss chard, which will yield about 6 cups of chard leaves plus stems.
-Note red chard, green chard and rainbow chard can be used interchangibly in this recipe.
+Note red chard, green chard and rainbow chard can be used interchangeably in this recipe.

-• Olive Oil: To sauteé chard, start with your favorite cooking fat.
-I like olive oil or a high heat neutural oil like avocado oil or organic canola oil.
+- Olive Oil: To sauteé chard, start with your favorite cooking fat.
+I like olive oil or a high-heat neutral oil like avocado oil or organic canola oil.

-• Onions and Garlic: Since I am a total garlic lover I always add it to my leafy greens.
+- Onions and Garlic: Since I am a total fresh garlic lover I always add it to my leafy greens.
 When it comes to Swiss chard I also include sauteed diced onions.
-In my experience the sweetness of golden brown sauteed onions is key to this balancing the bitter taste of cooked chard.
+In my experience, the sweetness of golden brown sauteed onions is key to this balancing the bitter taste of cooked chard.
 It is a great way to balance the earthy flavors of the chard and makes it very savory.

 TIP: If you are new to Swiss chard, or you just picked some up from the farmers market, make sure to check out our tutorial on how to cut and clean and store Swiss Chard.